Near Pleasant Grove West in Chesapeake, Virginia — The American South (Mid-Atlantic)

 Location.
 36° 36.35′ N, 76° 22.867′ W. Marker is near Pleasant Grove West in Chesapeake, Virginia.
 Marker is on South George Washington Highway (U.S. 17), on the left when traveling north.
 Marker is off Ballahack Road along the Dismal Swamp Canal Trail.
 Touch for map.
 Marker is in this post office area: Chesapeake VA 23322, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-North West Canal (within shouting distance of this marker); Dismal Swamp Canal (approx. 2.3 miles away); Outliers (approx. 2.6 miles away); From Towpath...to Highway...to "Toe" path (approx. 4 miles away); Herring (Heron) Ditch (approx. 5.3 miles away); Dismal Swamp Canal Trail (approx. 5˝ miles away); Great Dismal Swamp National Wildlife Refuge (approx. 5.8 miles away); Pleasant Grove Baptist Church Cemetery (approx. 7.8 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+North West Canal (within shouting distance of this marker); Dismal Swamp Canal (approx. 2.3 miles away); Outliers (approx. 2.6 miles away); From Towpath...to Highway...to "Toe" path (approx. 4 miles away); Herring (Heron) Ditch (approx. 5.3 miles away); Dismal Swamp Canal Trail (approx. 5˝ miles away); Great Dismal Swamp National Wildlife Refuge (approx. 5.8 miles away); a different marker also named Dismal Swamp Canal (approx. 7 miles away in North Carolina).
 Touch for a list and map of all markers in Pleasant Grove West.

 More about this marker.
 On the lower left is a photo Captain William C. Wallace.
 On the top center is a photo of the Glencoe house captioned, "Glencoe, built circa 1841, was destroyed by fire on November 23, 1979."